Profile

 1. 1

-Mix the cream cheese with mustard and honey in a bowl until smooth.
-Season with freshly ground black pepper to taste.
+Mix the cream cheese with the mustard, honey and optional lemon juice in a bowl until smooth and spreadable.

 2. 2